15 Best Places to Live in Mississippi

 Flowood

 Flowood is the northernmost suburb of Jackson city.
-Home to just 8,385 people, Flowood really is a town of its own.
+Home to just eight thousand residents, Flowood really is a town of its own.
 With sufficient amenities and facilities in the area to mean locals seldom have to stray into the city, this keeps everyone fairly satisfied with their life here.

-Although house prices are high, median household income is still below the national average, perhaps explaining why such a high percentage of residents live in rented properties; 46% to be exact.
+Although house prices are high, median household income is still below the national average, perhaps explaining why such a high percentage of residents live in rented properties.

 13. Olive Branch